A Fever You Can't Sweat Out: Recording and production

-After completing high school, the group members boarded a van and drove from Las Vegas to College Park, Maryland to record the album.
+After finishing high school, the members boarded a van and drove from Las Vegas to College Park, Maryland, to record the album.
+Although they only had demos when they arrived, the rest of the album shaped up fast through the recording session.
 Fueled by Ramen wanted the band to enter the studio earlier in the year, but Ross was attending college at UNLV and the others were still in high school.
-Urie graduated in May 2005 and the band pushed recording back to June; Smith and Wilson completed school online during production.
+Urie graduated in May 2005 and the band pushed recording back to June.
+Smith and Wilson completed school online during production.
 They picked producer Matt Squire based on his production on several independent albums the group liked.
-The label had hoped they would pick Mike Green, who had worked with Paramore on All We Know Is Falling.
-"I think Crush Management and Fueled by Ramen were like, 'Who is this dude?'" said Squire.
+The label had hoped they would pick Mike Green, who had worked with Paramore on All We Know Is Falling (2005).

-A Fever You Can't Sweat Out was created in only "three and a half weeks"—including mixing and mastering—on a budget of $11,000.
-The group entered the studio with half of the songs completed; the others were crafted in pre-production.
-Recording was stressful.
-"We were in the studio for 14 hours a day for five weeks; we might have started losing our minds a little bit," Ross recalled humorously in a 2006 interview.
-The band lived in a one-bedroom basement studio apartment during the production, with all sleeping in bunk beds.
-"Everyone got on everybody's nerves," said Ross.
-"Someone would write a new part for a song and someone else would say they didn't like it just because you ate their cereal that morning."
+A Fever You Can't Sweat Out was created in only "three and a half weeks" between June and August 2005, including mixing and mastering on a budget of $11,000.
 Urie's voice was blown after tracking the album.
 Squire remembered that most of the album's choruses and high harmonies were recorded in one session.
 By the end of production, the band hadn't had a day off and were exhausted.
 After its completion, "We had two weeks to come home and learn how to be a band," Ross said.

 In the fallout of Wilson's firing from the band in May 2006 due to "lack of responsibility" and "not progressing musically with the band", the remaining members also alleged that Wilson did not participate in the writing and recording of the album, with Urie and Ross writing bass parts that were simplified so that Wilson could play them live, and Urie recording them in the studio.
 Wilson denied their statement, insisting that he was present in the studio every day, participating in writing, and teaching Urie how to play certain parts.
 He also sued the band for 25% of royalties from the album's sales, as stipulated in the original contract.

-A 20th anniversary deluxe edition of the album is set to release in 2026.

-Composition
+Composition and lyrics

 "Every song that we wrote for the first album made it.
 We didn't think about writing a bunch of songs and picking the best ones.
 We had to just make the best songs we ever wrote."